David-Astrobot/Molocky-Maze/README.md

 # Molocky-Maze
 Git Clone to Start!

-Goal: Find and/or decode all the flags.
+Goal: Get to the end of all of the paths.

-All of the flags are in the following format: {...}
+All of the flags are in the following format: {{...}}

 Hints will be posted, semi-frequently.